 How long will we keep your data?

 We will only hold on to your personal data for as long as we need it to fulfill the purposes we collected it for.
 This includes considering the amount, nature and sensitivity of the data and the risk of any potential harm mishandling of this data may cause.
 We also consider if and when we can achieve the purposes we collected it for or if we can complete this without the personal data.
-We also consider legal, tax and reporting requirements that impose limitations on how long we hold the data for.
-It may be kept for a longer period of time if we reasonably predict there will be an element of legal action within our relationship with you.
+We consider legal, tax and reporting requirements that impose limitations on how long we hold the data for.
+It may be kept for a longer period if we reasonably predict there will be an element of legal action within our relationship with you.

 Please contact us if you would like to find out how long and why we keep your personal data.